Fennzo/CourtScrapper/docs/FLOW_DIAGRAM.md

 **Version:** 1.0
 **Last Updated:** 2025-11-27

 This document provides comprehensive visual flow diagrams of the system architecture, execution flow, and data processing pipeline using Mermaid syntax.
-All diagrams are renderable in GitHub, GitLab, and most modern markdown viewers.

 ---